-How can I find an advisor in Economics?
+How can I find an adviser in Economics?

 Currently, there are over 80 students who major in Economics.
 Due to the large number of potential advisees and due to upcoming faculty leaves and sabbaticals, the department on occasion may limit the number of advisees of a given faculty member.
 Currently, the following members of the department are unable to accept advisees: Professor Graham, Professor Mutti, and Professor Stroup.
 It is best to e-mail a faculty member to set up an appointment to discuss establishing an advising relationship.